 My original dshort.com website was launched in February 2005 using a domain name based on my real name, Doug Short.
-I'm a formerly retired first wave boomer with a Ph.D. in English from Duke and a lifelong interest in economics and finance.
-In 2011 my website was acquired by Advisor Perspectives, where I serve as the Vice President of Research.
+I'm a first wave boomer with a Ph.D. in English from Duke and a lifelong interest in economics and finance.
+In 2011 my website was acquired by Advisor Perspectives.

 My first career was a faculty position at North Carolina State University, where I achieved the rank of Full Professor in 1983.
 During the early '80s I got hooked on academic uses of microcomputers for research and instruction.
 In 1983, I co-directed the Sixth International Conference on Computers and the Humanities.
 An IBM executive who attended the conference made me a job offer I couldn't refuse.

 Thus began my new career as a Higher Education Consultant for IBM — an ambassador for Information Technology to major universities around the country.
 After 12 years with Big Blue, I grew tired of the constant travel and left for a series of IT management positions in the Research Triangle area of North Carolina.
 I concluded my IT career managing the group responsible for email and research databases at GlaxoSmithKline.
 In mid-2006 economic analysis became my full-time occupation.

 My interest in economics and financial planning was triggered by the bear market of 1973-74.
 My wife and I bought our first home in August 1973, a month after our second child was born.
 Two months later, the Oil Embargo tripled gas prices, and I began commuting to work on a bicycle.
 During the decade of stagflation, I became fascinated with economics, finance, and market behavior (my wife claims it's an addiction).

 Charting financial data is something I've been doing for over thirty years.
 I was an early user of first-generation spreadsheet software (VisiCalc, SuperCalc, and Lotus 1-2-3), and I participated in the beta program for the original release of both Excel and Quicken.